J-Ng/J-Ng/docs/index.md

 ## Business

 Whitespace Solutions is currently open to provide service on Software Related requests.
 From web-site creation to analytics and cloud-based processing.

+For any requests, please email Jose Ng directly at ng.jose.si@gmail.com

 ## Portfolio